DANC 104 Ballet I (2)

 A survey of architecture, decor, and clothing from ancient to modern with special emphasis on the stylistic trends of each era.
 Emphasis in this class is on research and analysis of period styles.
 By looking at the common decorative elements of a certain era, the stage designer and director are able to understand the period style to create a more believable and unified stage picture.

-THTR 301 Special Topics in Theatre Design and Technology (2)
+THTR 301 Special Topics in Theatre Design and Technology (2 or 4)

 This course offers an opportunity for students to explore in depth a variety of specialized topics in theatrical design or technology.
 Advanced, new, or experimental techniques for creating exciting visual elements for the stage are emphasized.